CloudLabsAI-Azure/java-microservices-aca-labguide/ex-02-postgres.md

     ![](./media/ex2img20.png)

-   >**Tip:** You can also drag your mouse on the graph to select a specific time period, and it will update the view.
+   >**&#128161;Tip:** You can also drag your mouse on the graph to select a specific time period, and it will update the view.

 1. Select **Live Metrics** from left menu, to see live metrics of your application.
 This will show you near real time performance of your application, as well as the logs and traces coming in.